 If your supplier doesn’t have an item on hand, the customer will have to wait even longer for it to be produced.
 If you don’t have real-time insight into your inventory levels, that situation can be hard to predict.

-Now for some good news: There are better ways to fulfill orders placed on your eBay store.
+Now for some good news: There are better ways to fulfil orders placed on your eBay store.
 First, make sure you’re working with a manufacturer you trust — our partners at Sourcify are a great resource for this.
-Once you have production and supply sorted, you have two options: self-fulfillment or outsourced fulfillment.
+Once you have production and supply sorted, you have two options: self-fulfillment or outsourced fulfilment.

-Also called in-house fulfillment, this option involves handling the entire order fulfillment process without help from a third-party provider.
-If your products are handmade to order or require high levels of customization, fulfilling orders in-house can ensure you maintain control over the entire process.
+Also called in-house fulfilment, this option involves handling the entire order fulfilment process without help from a third-party provider.
+If your products are handmade to order or require high levels of customisation, fulfiling orders in-house can ensure you maintain control over the entire process.
 This can also be a great (and cost-effective) option for new sellers with lower order volumes.

-The other option is to outsource some or all of the fulfillment process to a third-party logistics (3PL) provider.
+The other option is to outsource some or all of the fulfilment process to a third-party logistics (3PL) provider.
 This can include inventory management; picking, packing, and shipping orders; and managing returns.

 Many eBay sellers partner with a 3PL to outsource supply chain management tasks that are too unproductive, costly, or complex to manage in-house.
 This can be especially helpful for sellers who want to automate time-consuming tasks to focus more time on growing their ecommerce business.

-5 benefits of using a 3PL for eBay fulfillment
+5 benefits of using a 3PL for eBay fulfilment

-In addition to saving time, partnering with a 3PL for eBay fulfillment can benefit your business in many ways.
-Here are five perks of outsourcing eBay fulfillment to a 3PL.
+In addition to saving time, partnering with a 3PL for eBay fulfilment can benefit your business in many ways.
+Here are five perks of outsourcing eBay fulfilment to a 3PL.